ForestGin/Bacchus_Engine/README.md

 ## How to use

-Just open the .exe file and enjoy the engine
+Just open the .exe file and "enjoy" the engine

+### Navigation

+* Mouse and Keyboard controls enabled on focused window.

 ### Camera Controls